Data model

 chain varchar(255) INPUT / OUTPUT / FORWARD

-interface varchar(255) Network interface linked
+interface varchar(255) Network interface used

 router_id int unsigned Router used for this logical flow